Olivia Olson (basketball): College career

+Freshman

 Olson enrolled at the University of Michigan in 2024.
 She began her collegiate career in the starting lineup, wearing the No. 1 jersey in a 68-62 loss to the No. 1 ranked South Carolina Gamecocks on November 4, 2024.
 At the 2024 Fort Myers Tip-Off, Olson earned All-Tournament honors as 7-1 Michigan stretched its win streak to 7 games.
 Her performance in the tournament included her first NCAA career double-double with a 19-point/11-rebound effort in the first game against Belmont on November 29.
 On December 9, Olson earned her first Big Ten Freshman of the Week honor for her 18-point effort against Northwestern the day before.
 On January 29, 2025, Olson posted her a career-high 30 points along with 3 steals and 4 rebounds against Wisconsin.
 By following this up with an 18-point/10-rebound double-double on February 2 against Oregon, she earned a second Big Ten Freshman of the week honor.
 In the regular season of her freshman year, she averaged 16.0 points, 5.3 rebounds, 2.0 assists and 1.4 steals in 29.9 minutes per game.
 Following the season she was named Co-Big Ten Freshman of the Year by the coaches, along with Jaloni Cambridge.

+Sophomore

+On February 12, 2026, she posted a 21-point, eight-rebound, seven-assist, and two-steal effort in an 80-58 win over Northwestern.
+On February 25, she followed it with a 23-point, eight-rebound, four-assist, two-steal and two-block effort in a 86-65 rivalry game win against No. 13 Michigan State.
+Olson earned Big Ten Player of the Week honors.
+These games marked the 6th and 7th straight 20-point performances for Olson, who had scored in double figures in all 22 games up to that point, and it was the first Player of the week honor of her career.
+On February 25, Olson posted a career-high 31 points, including the game-winning basket with 3.2 seconds remaining in overtime, as well as nine rebounds and four assists in an 88-86 rivalry game against Ohio State, helping Michigan set a school record for conference wins, 14.
+On February 28, Olson closed out the regular season with 28 points, eight rebounds, four assists and three steals in a 87-69 Senior day victory against Maryland, resulting in her second Big Ten Player of the week award on March 2.
+During the regular season, Olson scored in double figures in all 29 games with sixteen 20-point games.
+She ranked fifth in the conference in scoring at 19.6 points per game, and was a unanimous first-team All-Big Ten selection.

+Following the regular season, Olson was selected as a 2026 second-team All-American by ESPN and The Athletic.
+She was also a third-team All-American by the Associated Press, The Sporting News and U.S. Basketball Writers Association (USBWA).